ScottLogic/blog/_posts/2023-12-19-green-software-podcasts-what-the-team-are-listening-to-right-now.markdown

 date: 2023-12-19 10:36:00 Z
 categories:
 - Sustainability
-- chayes
 - Tech
 tags:
 - Sustainability
 - Tech
 - sustainable software
 summary: Many of us love a good podcast so I reached out to our project team to see what they were listening to in the tech and sustainability space.
 Here are their recommendations
 author: chayes
 image: "/uploads/Conscientious%20Computing%20-%20Pod.png"
 ---